JByrd-SNHU/JByrd-SNHU.github.io/README.md

 ## Enhancement 1 <a name="enhancement-1"></a>

-Your content for the Enhancement 1 section goes here.
+My content for the Enhancement 1 section goes here.

 ### Enhancement 1 Video